filipefthomaz-gd/flow-documentation/docs/guide/tunnel.md

 ## Cross-file tunnels

-Works the same as cross-file jumps, using dot notation after `#INCLUDE`:
+Works the same as cross-file jumps, using dot notation after `#INCLUDE`.
+The prefix is the filename without extension, or the alias if `AS` was used:

 ```flow
 #INCLUDE npcs/john.flow